benjaminabruzzo/darknet-yolov3/README.md

 `# This is what I use, uncomment if you know your arch and want to specify`
 `ARCH= -gencode arch=compute_50,code=sm_50`

+# USMA Install #

+`cd ~/darknet && make`

+For help with the installation, see the darknet install page: [Darknet install page](https://pjreddie.com/darknet/install/).

 # Usage: